Jerry4013/Github-blog/_posts/2019-04-14-firstblog.md

 1. Recording what I learned everyday in case I need to check or review them later on.
 2. Provide useful information to others and save their time.

-Regard to Jekyll installation, I wasted a large amount of time on template usage.
+Regarding to Jekyll installation, I wasted a large amount of time on template usage.
 At first, I read the official document of Jekyll and followed tutorial step by step.
 However, that tutorial is for someone who wants to built a site from scratch!
 If you do not want to be an expert of Jekyll, you actually do not need to read that.